-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (ASU 2014-09).
-ASU 2014-09 outlines a new, single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09).
+ASU 2014-09 and the related amendments outline a new, single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The new model will require revenue recognition to depict the transfer of promised goods or services to customers in an amount that reflects the consideration a company expects to receive in exchange for those goods or services.
 The standard can be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
-In July 2015, the FASB agreed to delay the effective date of ASU 2014-09 by one year.
-In accordance with the agreed upon delay, the new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
+In July 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which delays the effective date of ASU 2014-09 by one year.
+In accordance with the agreed upon delay, ASU 2014-09 and all related amendments are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
 Early adoption is permitted but not before annual periods beginning after December 15, 2016.
 We are currently assessing the impact that this updated standard will have on our consolidated financial statements and footnote disclosures.

 In June 2014, the FASB issued ASU 2014-12, Compensation - Stock Compensation (Topic 718): Accounting for Share-Based Payments When the Terms of an Award Provide that a Performance Target Could be Achieved after the Requisite Service Period (ASU 2014-12), which requires that a performance target that affects vesting, and that could be achieved after the requisite service period, be treated as a performance condition.
 As such, the performance target should not be reflected in estimating the grant date fair value of the award.
 This update further clarifies that compensation cost should be recognized in the period in which it becomes probable that the performance target will be achieved and should represent the compensation cost attributable to the period(s) for which the requisite service has already been rendered.
 The new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
 Early adoption is permitted.
-We do not anticipate that the adoption of this standard will have a material impact on our consolidated financial statements.
+We will adopt ASU 2014-12 in the first quarter of fiscal 2017 and do not expect the adoption of this standard to have a material impact on our consolidated financial statements.

 In April 2015, the FASB issued ASU 2015-05, Intangibles-Goodwill and Other-Internal-Use Software: Customer's Accounting for Fees Paid in a Cloud Computing Arrangement (ASU 2015-05), which provides guidance on determining whether a cloud computing arrangement contains a software license.
 If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
 Early adoption is permitted.
-We are currently assessing the impact that this updated standard will have on our consolidated financial statements.
+We will adopt ASU 2015-05 in the first quarter of fiscal 2017 and do not expect the adoption of this standard to have a material impact on our consolidated financial statements.